mehulagg/gitlab/doc/user/project/time_tracking.md

 ## How to enter data

-Time Tracking uses two [quick actions](quick_actions.md) that GitLab introduced with this new feature: `/spend` and `/estimate`.
+Time Tracking uses two [quick actions](quick_actions.md): `/spend` and `/estimate`.

-Quick actions can be used in the body of an issue or a merge request, but also in a comment in both an issue or a merge request.
+Quick actions can be used in the body and comments of an issue or merge request.

+If either quick action is repeated in a single commnet, only the last occurence will be applied.

 Below is an example of how you can use those new quick actions inside a comment.